 Hosta kikuttii var. yakushimensis

-Hosta kikuttii var. yakushimensis (ex: Jonathan Lehrer) – 25% off In warmer climates down south this species Hosta from Japan is purportedly a semi-evergreen plant.
+Hosta kikuttii var. yakushimensis (ex: Jonathan Lehrer) – 5 available.
+In warmer climates down south this species Hosta from Japan is purportedly a semi-evergreen plant.
 Leaves are heavy-textured and resplendently dark green.
 Hosta kikuttii var. yakushimensis is very handsome.
 Very late season spidery, lavender flowers crowded onto bronze-purple stems arise and open in late September and October for us in northeastern Connecticut.
 Definitely a collector plant and should be of great interest to southern gardeners.
 And its lovely very late season floral display should make Hosta kikuttii var. yakushimensis of interest to every gardener with a shady woodland realm in their keep.

 More About Hosta kikuttii var. yakushimensis